 The preparation of a sustainability report should begin with these steps: a) define the internal objectives and concept of the report, b) draft the structure of the report and choose a reporting framework to follow, and c) determine material and other topics.
 For further guidance, please refer to the scheme below.Preparatory scheme

-The preparatory stage is important for the efficient preparation of the report.
-Below you will find recommendations on how to plan, develop and improve sustainability reporting in your company, with reference to key frameworks / standards and benchmarking reports of the leading world companies.
+The Preparatory Stage is important for efficient preparation of a report.
+Below, you will find recommendations on how to plan, develop, and improve sustainability reporting in your company, with reference to key frameworks/ standards and benchmarked reports from the World's leading companies.

-Preparing a sustainability report for the first time can be a great challenge, particularly for companies with small reporting teams and ambitious goals.
-A smart approach should be used in order to develop and realize an achievable plan for meeting your reporting goals.
+Preparing a sustainability report for the first time can be a challenge, particularly for companies with small reporting teams and ambitious goals.
+A smart approach is required to develop and realize an achievable plan for meeting reporting goals.

 Don’t forget that a sustainability report is not only a deliverable or key outcome of the reporting process.
 It is also an effective tool to establish a system of non-financial reporting in your company, as well as an opportunity to review your sustainability strategy and goals.

-Preparation of your first sustainability report can be quite time- and resource-consuming due to the lack of necessary experience and expertise.
+Preparation of your first sustainability report can be quite a time- and resource-consuming task due to a lack of experience and expertise.
 However, after the sustainability reporting system is established and working, report preparation will consume fewer resources and be more efficient.
-In writing the following year’s report, the same tasks will require less effort.
+When writing the following year’s report, the same tasks require less effort.

 - The planning process should begin with:

 - Involving all key company managers who are responsible for managing the different sustainability issues within your company.
-This will give a better understanding of both financial and non-financial risks and opportunities, and it will help you align the company’s sustainability performance with its business strategy.
+This gives a better understanding of both financial and non-financial risks and opportunities, and it helps align the company’s sustainability performance with its business strategy.